AdguardTeam/AdguardKnowledgeBase/pages/07.content-blocker/01.overview/docs.en.md

         - docs
 ---

 Adguard Content Blocker is an app that blocks ads on mobile devices operated by Google Android in Y**andex and Samsung browsers only**.
 The app does not require root access.
-If you would like to block ads in other mobile browsers, install [Adguard для Android](kb.adguard.com/en/android/overview) on your device.
+If you would like to block ads in other mobile browsers, install [Adguard for Android](kb.adguard.com/en/android/overview) on your device.

 ![](content-main-en.png)